 I voluntarily went into treatment on Christmas Eve in 2000 because my plan was to drink myself into complete oblivion for my 2-week Christmas vacation.
 Just sit in front of the TV chain smoking and drinking cheap vodka out of the bottle.
 I realized this was my plan and decided in a rare moment of clarity that rehab would probably be a better idea than drinking myself to death.
 It was a good decision.

 I was sober for almost 7 years.
 I was fully in the program, had a great sponsor, started meetings for women new to recovery, followed the steps to a tee.
 I went back to school and finally got my degree, with honors.
 I wrote essays that won awards and got published.
-I started making art that I enjoyed making and people enjoyed seeing.
+I made art.
+I had solid, meaningful friendships.
 I knew that I didn’t need alcohol to be the best me.
 I became that productive, creative me that I always wanted to be but didn’t know how.
 I was so far removed from who I thought I was when I was drinking and my identity was no longer contingent on being a drinker.
-I had found a way and I was happy.
+I had found a way, and I was happy.

 For whatever reason, as soon I got home from that trip I had the thought that drinking a cider would be no big deal, I could probably drink like a regular person now right?
 The thought wouldn’t leave me alone this time.
 I couldn’t seem to ignore it, so I entertained it.
 Eventually I convinced myself that since I hadn’t drank in almost 7 years, I could have one drink and it wouldn’t change anything.
 I would still be in recovery, it would just be a short relapse.
 I would totally stop after one or two and get right back on track.
 And if not, well I wouldn’t drink the next day.
 And even if I did drink all 6 and drank more the next day too, I knew it would never ever drink like I did before.
 I would NEVER be that person again.
 I had conquered my old alcoholism.
 This would not affect me.
 I get to be a regular person now.
 I deserved to be a regular person.
 I deserved to drink like everyone else.
 I worked so hard for it.